nfour/userscripts/README.md

 # Userscripts

-This is a userscript project designed to be:
+This userscript project is designed to be:
-- Quick to develop within
+- Intuitive to develop within
-- Use TypeScript
+- Use modern modules, TypeScript
+- Be webpacked

+## How to develop

+- `yarn build --watch`
+- Copy the content of `./build/<name>.dev.js` and make a new userscript in your browser

+From then, the script will always reload whatever is at `./build/<name>.js`.
+Refesh your browser to see changes after file save.

 ## Scripts

-### Gitlab Pipelines (WIP) (In progress)
+### Gitlab Pipelines

-- On the MR view
+Usage:
-  - When inspecting the pipeline dropdown
+- Open a pipeline dropdown in an MR
-    - [ ] Add a button to quick-view the pipeline log output inline on the page
-    - [ ] Find out if its possible to improve polling times for pipeline statuses

-Requirements:
-- `GITLAB_TOKEN` must be set.
-This is a private gitlab token you can create in your gitlab user settings page.
+- Click the new icon, this will open the output below.
+- Clicking a different job's icon will replace the current view

+Notes:
+- `GITLAB_TOKEN` does not need to be set at this time

 ### Gitlab MR's (WIP)